aodenis/llama-vulkan/README.md

 LLM evaluator based on Vulkan

 This project is mostly based on [Georgi Gerganov's llama.cpp](https://github.com/ggerganov/llama.cpp).
+It supports both using prebuilt SpirV shaders and building them at runtime.
+The latter option is disabled by default as it requires extra libraries and does not produce faster shaders.

+Vulkan 1.2 is used and no extension is required.

-## Working
+## Currently working
 * Tokenizer
 * GGML parsing and mapping for q4_0 models
-* Basic evaluation of the 7G model
+* Basic evaluation of the 7B model

 ## TODO
-* Support for memory swapping and dynamic memory types
+* Support for memory swapping and dynamic memory types finding
 * Faster initialization
 * Proper interface
 * Support for more models